 Overall, Cyberduck stands as a simple but very useful tool for basic file transfers to and from the Rackspace Cloud.
 For more advanced features, though, you’ll want to look to full-fledged online backup or cloud storage clients.

-Rackspace & Online Backup
+Rackspace and Online Backup

 To use Rackspace for disaster recovery, you’re going to need software that can connect to Cloud Files and handle basic backup operations like continuous backup and encryption.
 There are a few free services you can use, with Duplicati being a good one (read our Duplicati review).